ponylang/rfcs/text/0000-ffi-taming.md

 # Unresolved questions

+ - Make an exception for logging/tracing?
+   - This is somewhat traditional; e.g. section 6.2 of the DarpaBrowser paper says "The renderer can call a tracing service to output debugging messages."
-A review of all FFI calls in the standard library is in order.
+ - A review of all FFI calls in the standard library is in order to refine the detailed design.